MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 - Requires access to a Mac computer with a USB port.
 - Be sure your devices are [supported](supported-devices-browsers.md).
 - Be sure the [Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md) is added to Endpoint Manager, and is active.
 This certificate is required to enroll iOS/iPadOS devices.
 For more information, see [Get an Apple MDM push certificate](../enrollment/apple-mdm-push-certificate-get.md).
 - Decide how users will authenticate on their devices: the **Company Portal** app, or **Setup Assistant**.
 Make this decision before you create the enrollment profile.
 Using the Company Portal app is considered modern authentication.
-It's recommended to use the Company Portal app.
+We recommend using the Company Portal app.

   - Select the **Company Portal** app when: